The pH of Glycerin in Water: Understanding the Importance and Balancing the pH

 It’s important to note that the pH of glycerin in water should not be too extreme, as it can cause degradation, precipitation, or denaturation of the glycerin or other ingredients.
 Therefore, it’s recommended to adjust the pH gradually and monitor the pH value frequently using a pH meter or pH indicator strips.

-See also The pH of Tap Water in Portage, USA
+See also The pH of Sodium Cyanide in Water

 Factors Affecting the pH of Glycerin in Water